After a rain delay, Team USA were forced to spend thousands of pounds on new waterproof clothing.

 Obviously the European team found this hilarious, with Rory McIlroy (opens in new tab) tweeting "just have to say our waterproofs are performing very well!"

-Another player who seemed delighted at the outfit change was Ian Poulter, who said “I can see them on right now.
-Ours are keeping us nice and dry, that’s all I am going to say.”
+Another player who seemed delighted at the outfit change was Ian Poulter (opens in new tab), who said "I can see them on right now.
+Ours are keeping us nice and dry, that's all I am going to say."

 Thanks to the rain delay, the final day concluded on a Monday for the first time in Ryder Cup (opens in new tab) history, with Europe regaining the trophy by 14.5 - 13.5 points.